COOKAITeam/architecture/README.md

 **COOKie** is a recipe discovery and meal planning platform that helps users:
 - Find recipes by ingredients, cuisine, or dietary preferences
-- Get accurate nutritional information (KBЖУ) for every recipe
+- Get accurate nutritional information (PFC) for every recipe
 - Plan meals with AI-powered recommendations
 - Order ingredients directly from partnered retailers